yesillmustafa/altimeter-simulator/README.md

 ## Features

 - Display of a circular altimeter with multiple needles indicating different altitude levels.
+- Displaying the visibility flag (it lights white when the altitude value is below 10,000ft, and turns off when it goes above 10,000ft)
 - Interactive altitude adjustments using the keyboard arrow keys.
 - Visualization of altitude using graphical indicators.
 - Integration of textures and shaders for a visually appealing interface.